mnishz/devotion.vim/README.md

 # How to use
 1. Install this plugin using some plugin manager.
     - If you don't use plugin manager, `:h packages` will be helpful.
-1. Edit vimrc or *.vim or read some help.
+1. Edit vimrc or *.vim (Vim script) file or read some help.
 1. Type `:DevotionToday`
     - It shows how much time you spend on Vim today.